Wenjing0916/Wenjing0916.github.io/index.md

 ## About Me
 <span id="about" style="display: block; margin-top: -100px; padding-top: 100px;"></span>
 Greetings,😀!
 I'm Wenjing Gong, a first-year Ph.D. student in Urban and Regional Science at Texas A&M University, advised by Dr. Xinyue Ye.
 I am also a Research Assistant at the Center for Geospatial Sciences, Applications, and Technology and a Student Fellow at the Telehealth Institute at Texas A&M University.
 My research integrates urban analytics, urban planning, GIScience, and GeoAI to address challenges in <i style="color:#500000">climate resilience, human mobility, and public health</i>.
+I’m always open to collaborating with those who share similar research interests.
+Feel free to reach out via email—I’d be happy to connect and discuss further!
 (Updated on 03/2025)